mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 however, you tend to get what you pay for.

-Then there is perhaps the best overall weapon, and my personal favourite, the plasma-pulse cannon.
+Then there is perhaps the best overall weapon, and my personal favorite, the plasma-pulse cannon.
 Why?
 Because you have the most options when using it.
 You can fire it as a single shot weapon for 2D damage.
 Single shot for all four weapons in a turret results in 2D+6 damage.
 Single weapon burst is 2D+4 damage, while burst for